-Derek Phillips is the founder and Executive Director of the Real Dads Network, an organization that is committed to strengthening the institution of the family by promoting the positive aspects of fatherhood in all media.
+Derek Phillips is the CEO and Founder of Real Dads Network, an organization that is committed to strengthening the institution of the family by promoting the positive aspects of fatherhood in all media.
 It is our belief that children do better, both developmentally and in the attainment of life opportunities, when both parents are actively involved in their parenting, regardless of the marital or living circumstances.

-In September of 2000, he Co-produced and co-directed the award winning documentary “Real Dads–Black Men on Fatherhood,” that featured commentary by the late Ossie Davis.
+In September 2000, he co-produced and co-directed the award-winning documentary “Real Dads–Black Men on Fatherhood,” which featured commentary by the late Ossie Davis.
 This was the first ever documentary that focused entirely on positive black fathers.

 Derek is an active member of Alpha Phi Alpha Fraternity Inc. and through his works, words, and actions, he is committed to educating, uplifting, and empowering our youth and the community.
 His motto is “If everyone does a part, then no one is left doing the whole thing”.

 He has been married to Maria, his college sweetheart, for 29 years and they have two beautiful daughters, Jordyn (26) and Maya (22).